http4k/http4k/src/docs/guide/modules/templating/index.md

 **Thymeleaf:** ```compile group: "org.http4k", name: "http4k-template-thymeleaf", version: "2.19.0"```

 ### About
-The pluggable **http4k** templating API adds `ViewModel` rendering for common templating libraries.
-The implementations provide the a number of renderers for views:
+The **http4k** templating API provides a standard mechanism for rendering using common templating libraries.
+Simply implement the `ViewModel` interface on a model class and pass it to the renderer to get a string.
+All of the implementations support view rendering using the following strategies:

 * Cached on the classpath
 * Cached from the filesystem